This module provides a general-purpose banded preconditioner for use with the daskr solver, with the Krylov linear system method.

 defining , the only

-other inputs required by these routines are the half-bandwidth parameters and
+other inputs required by these routines are the half-bandwidth parameters

-of the approximate banded Jacobian.
+and of the approximate banded Jacobian.
 If the system size is ,

-the half-bandwidths are defined as integers between 0 and such that only
+the half-bandwidths are defined as integers between 0 and such that

-elements with indices satisfying are
+only elements with indices satisfying

-diagonal matrix will be generated as the preconditioner.
+a diagonal matrix will be generated as the preconditioner.
 The banded preconditioner is

 obtained by difference quotient approximations.
 If the true problem Jacobian is not banded

-but is approximately equal to a matrix that is banded, the procedure used here will have the
+but is approximately equal to a matrix that is banded, the procedure used here will have

-effect of lumping the elements outside of the band onto the elements within the band.
+the effect of lumping the elements outside of the band onto the elements within the band.

 Dimension the array ipar